jamf/jamfprotect/README.md

 More information on using Extension Attributes with Jamf Pro can be found [here](https://docs.jamf.com/10.32.0/jamf-pro/administrator-guide/Computer_Extension_Attributes.html).

-### Please see the [Wiki](https://github.com/jamf/jamfprotect/wiki) for specific information on each resource in this repository
+### Please see the [Wiki](https://github.com/jamf/jamfprotect/wiki) for specific information on each resource in this repository.

 #
 ## Please note that all resoruces contained within this repository are provided as-is and are not officially supported by Jamf Support.